i3/i3lock/README.md

      - `--bshlcolor=rrggbbaa` -- Backspace highlight segments
      - `--line-uses-ring`, `-r` -- the line between the inside and outer ring uses the ring color for its color
      - `--line-uses-inside`, `-s` -- the line between the inside and outer ring uses the inside color for its color
+	- The following additional options have been added:
      - `-S, --screen` -- specifies which display to draw the unlock indicator on
      - `-k, --clock` -- enables the clock display.
+		 - `--indicator` -- forces the indicator to always show, even if there's no activity.
-     - `-B, --blur` -- enables Gaussian blur
+     - `-B=sigma, --blur` -- enables Gaussian blur.
+Sigma is the blur radius.
+	      - Note: You can still composite images over the blur (but still under the indicator) with -i.
+				- Eventually there might be an `imagepos` arg, similar to `time` and `datepos`.
      - `--timestr="%H:%M:%S"` -- allows custom overriding of the time format string.
 Accepts `strftime` formatting.
 Default is `"%H:%M:%S"`.
      - `--timepos="ix:iy-20"` -- position of the time.
-Expressions using the variables w (screen width), h (screen height), ix (indicator x position) and iy (indicator y position) can be used.
+Expressions using the variables x (current screen's x value), y (current screen's y value), w (screen width), h (screen height), ix (indicator x position), iy (indicator y position) cw (clock width), and ch (clock height) can be used..
      - `--timecolor=rrggbbaa` -- color of the time string
      - `--timefont="sans-serif"` -- font used for the time display
      - `--timesize=32` -- font size for the time display
      - `--datestr="%A, %m %Y"` -- allows custom overriding of the date format string.
 Accepts `strftime` formatting.
 Default is `"%A, %m %Y"`.
      - `--datepos="ix:iy-20"` -- position of the date.
-Expressions using the variables w (screen width), h (screen height), ix (indicator x position), iy (indicator y position), tx (time x) and ty (time y) can be used.
+All the variables in `timepos` can be used here, as well as the additional values tx (time x) and ty (time y).
      - `--datecolor=rrggbbaa` -- color of the date string
      - `--datefont="sans-serif"` -- font used for the date display
      - `--datesize=14` -- font size for the date display
-  - All the colors have an alpha channel now.
-Please keep in mind that this was not intended when the program was originally written, so making things transparent that weren't before can make it look strange.

 - You can specify whether i3lock should bell upon a wrong password.

 - i3lock uses PAM and therefore is compatible with LDAP etc.
-  On OpenBSD i3lock uses the bsd_auth(3) framework.
+  On OpenBSD i3lock uses the bsd\_auth(3) framework.

 Requirements
 ------------